Jusuf Muda Dalam

-Teuku Jusuf Muda Dalam (10 December 1914 – 26 August 1976) was an Indonesian politician and journalist who was the Governor of Bank Indonesia from 1963 to 1966.
+Teuku Jusuf Muda Dalam (10 December 1914 – 26 August 1976) was an Indonesian journalist and politician who served as the Governor of Bank Indonesia, Indonesia's central bank, from 1963 to 1966.

 Originating from Aceh, he studied in the Netherlands where he developed communist ties, became active in journalism, and took part in the Dutch resistance.
 After returning to Indonesia, he for a time was a member of the Indonesian Communist Party, until he moved to the Indonesian National Party in 1954.
 He led the party newspaper Suluh Indonesia and became leader of Bank Negara Indonesia, before being appointed BI governor in 1963.
 After Sukarno's fall, he was removed from power in 1966, sentenced to death on corruption charges, and died as a prisoner.

 Early life and education

 Dalam was born in Sigli, Aceh on 10 December 1914.
 He moved to the Netherlands for studies in 1929, went to the Netherlands School of Economics and became active in the Roepi Indonesian student organization where he served as its vice-chairman and managed the organization's magazine.
 During the German occupation of the Netherlands, Dalam took part in the Dutch resistance, managing the underground newspaper De Bevrijding ("Liberation") in Rotterdam.
 He developed relations with the Communist Party of the Netherlands, and became a journalist for the party's newspaper De Waarheid.
 He returned to Indonesia in March 1947.